miguelalb/pos-ecommerce-django/README.md

 # pos-ecommerce-django

-Django + React JS Point of Sales System
+Django + React JS Point of Sales System and Ecommerce